The-Rangers-Archives-Logo-animated-reel

 Alex Willoughby

-Alex Willoughby first arrived at Ibrox in the summer of 1960, reporting for training that same first day as a certain Jim Baxter.
-Whilst Baxter was the new big money signing from Raith Rovers, Alex was still a schoolboy being courted by the Club and, of course, an unknown quantity to the Rangers support.
-He was, however, a young player in great demand with over 30 professional sides the length and breadth of the UK scrambling after his signature.
-Those other teams were, frankly, wasting their time.
-Playing for Rangers was all that ‘true blue’ Alex had ever dreamt of doing and 2 years later he would become a Ranger.
+Alex Willoughby arrived at Ibrox in the summer of 1960, reporting for training on the very same day as a certain Jim Baxter.
+While Baxter was the new big money signing from Raith Rovers, Alex was still a schoolboy and largely unknown to the Rangers support.
+He was, however, highly sought after, with over 30 professional clubs chasing his signature across the length and breadth of the country.
+Those clubs were quite simply wasting their time—playing for Rangers was all that the “true blue” Alex had ever dreamt of.

-Alex was born on September 17th 1944 and along with his cousin, Jim Forrest, was a product of the famous Drumchapel Amateurs.
-It would be fair to say that Alex and Jim’s careers would be entwined over the next 20 years.
-By 1962 the young cousins would be part of the first ever intake of groundstaff boys at Ibrox (pre ‘S’ form days), joined by the likes of Craig Watson and linking up with the more established Willie Henderson.
-Willoughby would cut his teeth in the 3rd team alongside John Greig and Ronnie McKinnon, coached by the legendary ‘Tiger’ Shaw.
+Alex was born on 17 September 1944 and, along with his cousin Jim Forrest, was a product of the famous Drumchapel Amateurs.
+It would be fair to say that Alex and Jim’s careers would be entwined over the next 20 plus years.
+As youngsters, they formed part of the first ever intake of groundstaff boys at Ibrox in the pre ‘S’ form days, joined by the likes of Craig Watson and the more established Willie Henderson.
+He cut his teeth in the Third Team alongside John Greig and Ronnie McKinnon, coached by the legendary Jock “Tiger” Shaw.

-In the era of Ritchie, Shearer, Caldow, Greig, McKinnon, Baxter, Henderson, McMillan, Millar, Brand & Wilson, 18 year old Alex made his debut on May 18th, 1963 with “the wee Prime Minister”, Ian McMillan, making way (he would frequently be compared to McMillan throughout his career).
-Queen of the South were defeated 3-1 at Ibrox and Alex would retain his place for the short trip to Shawfield just 4 days later.
-Despite falling behind to an early Clyde strike, Alex netted his first two goals for the Club as a second successive 3-1 victory was achieved.
+In an era that included Ritchie, Shearer, Caldow, Greig, McKinnon, Baxter, Henderson, McMillan, Millar, Brand and Wilson, 18 year old Alex made his debut on 18 May 1963, with “the wee Prime Minister” Ian McMillan making way—a player to whom Alex would frequently be compared throughout his career.
+Queen of the South were defeated 3–1 at Ibrox, and Alex retained his place for the short trip to Shawfield just four days later.
+Despite falling behind to an early goal from Clyde, Alex netted his first two goals for the club as a second successive 3–1 victory was achieved.

-A silky inside right, Alex was an extremely clever player who always showed intelligent use of the ball and an outstanding range of passing.
-Initially starting out as a playmaker, he would ultimately convert to become a more orthodox striker and goal scorer.
+A silky inside right, Alex was an extremely clever player who consistently demonstrated intelligent use of the ball and an outstanding range of passing.
+Initially deployed as a playmaker, he would ultimately convert into a more recognisable striker and goal scorer.

-A Jim Baxter inspired Rangers were flying at this particular time winning the League Championship and Scottish Cup in 1962/63 followed by the domestic treble in 1963/64 and many still regard this Gers side as being the greatest of them all.
-Alex’s one and only major honour came in that Treble winning season of 1963/64 when he found himself in Scot Symon’s starting line up for the League Cup Final.
-Rangers blitzed Morton with 5 second half goals all of which were scored by the cousins, Jim (4) and Alex (1).
-It was an incredible moment for both Alex and Jim.
+A Jim Baxter inspired Rangers side were flying at this time, winning the League Championship and Scottish Cup in 1962/63, followed by the domestic treble in 1963/64—still regarded by many as the greatest Gers side of all time.
+Alex’s one and only major honour came during that treble winning season when he found himself in Scot Symon’s starting line up for the League Cup Final.
+Rangers blitzed Morton with five second half goals, all scored by the cousins: Jim (four) and Alex (one).
+It was an incredible moment for the two youngsters.
+Despite the result, a trip to the Santiago Bernabéu Stadium was another clear highlight of Alex’s career.

-Whilst Forrest was now an established first team player (he scored a staggering 57 goals in season 1964/65 alone) Alex came into the side, performing admirably, as when required during that period.
-However, with the League Championship relinquished to Kilmarnock in 1965 (despite Forrest’s scoring exploits) his opportunity for an extended run in the team would come in season 1965/66.
+While Forrest had become an established first team player—scoring a staggering 57 goals in the 1964/65 season alone—Alex featured as required during this period.
+However, with the League Championship relinquished to Kilmarnock in 1965, despite Forrest’s prolific scoring, Alex’s opportunity for an extended run in the side would come during the 1965/66 season.

-1967/68 would prove to be the last season that Alex was regularly involved, netting 10 goals in 24 league appearances with Davie White now at the helm.
-His winner at Rugby Park on 20th April 1968 would prove to be his 47th and final goal for the Club with his last appearance coming towards the end of the year at Shawfield, scene of his first ever Gers goals.
-To reach almost a half century of goals in only 95 appearances was an outstanding return.
+The 1967/68 season would prove to be Alex’s last as a regular first team player.
+He scored 10 goals in 24 league appearances, with Davie White now at the helm.
+His winner at Rugby Park on 20 April 1968 proved to be his 47th—and final—goal for the club, with his last appearance coming later that year at Shawfield, the scene of his first ever Gers goals.
+To score almost half a century of goals in just 93 appearances was an outstanding return.

-Alex would join Aberdeen in 1969 where he would spend 5 years, once again reunited with Jim Forrest.
-From there, he would have spells playing in South Africa, Australia and in the Far East where there was a ‘colony’ of Ex-Gers at Hong Kong Rangers including Willie Johnston, Billy Semple and, of course, Forrest.
+Alex joined Aberdeen in 1969, where he spent five years, once again reunited with Jim Forrest.
+From there, he enjoyed spells in South Africa, Australia and the Far East, where a colony of ex Gers players existed at Hong Kong Rangers, including Willie Johnston, Billy Semple and, of course, Forrest.

-On his return to Scotland he was back where he belonged, involved with Rangers working in the Supporters Association Social Club and in the Hospitality Suites within Ibrox where his outgoing personality made him extremely popular with the fanbase and all those within the Club.
-He proudly watched his son, Kirk, join the Ibrox ground staff in the late 1990’s as the family connection was further strengthened.
+On his return to Scotland, Alex was back where he belonged, working in the Supporters’ Association Social Club and the hospitality suites at Ibrox.
+His outgoing personality made him extremely popular with both the fanbase and everyone within the club.
+He proudly watched his son, Kirk, join the Ibrox ground staff in the late 1990s, further strengthening the family connection.

 by Rick Plews